 Since the start of the pandemic, health workers have been operating in difficult conditions as they continue to save lives on the frontlines.

-At the hospital where I work, staff are balancing caring for patients with a limited supply of personal protective equipment, while trying to keep track of changing protocols and working conditions.
+At the hospital where I work, we are balancing caring for patients with a limited supply of personal protective equipment, while trying to keep track of changing protocols and working conditions.

 I have been chronicling my experiences as a nurse during these times.
-From making space for new training to worrying about everyone's safety, I, alongside my colleagues, are in close contact with the virus.
-Many of these factors add to the grief and anxiety around and within me.
+My colleagues and I are frequently in close contact with the virus that could infect us, our coworkers and our loved ones.
+Many of these factors add to the growing stress, grief and anxiety around and within me.

-On my days off, my husband, an ICU nurse at a different hospital, and I try to relax and enjoy our time together, even if the mental and emotional toll of the crisis lingers around us.
+On my days off, my husband, who is an intensive care unit nurse, and I try to relax and enjoy our time together, even if the mental and emotional toll of the crisis continues to linger.